CAR-dano/form-app/README.md

     * Tires and Undercarriage (Tires, Rims, Brakes, Suspension, etc.)
     * Test Drive Performance (Steering, Transmission, Suspension, etc.)
     * Diagnostic Tools Test (Paint Thickness, AC Temperature, OBD Scanner, Battery Test, etc.)
-* **Image Uploads:** Extensive photo documentation capability:
+* **Image Uploads & Gallery Saving:** Extensive photo documentation capability:
     * Mandatory and additional photos for General, Exterior, Interior, Engine, Undercarriage, and Diagnostic Tools sections.
     * Document photos (e.g., STNK, BPKB).
+    * Images taken with the camera are saved to the device gallery before being processed by the app.
-    * Images are processed (cropped to 4:3 aspect ratio, resized) and can be labeled by the inspector.
+    * App-used images are processed (cropped to 4:3 aspect ratio, resized) and can be labeled by the inspector.
 * **Paint Thickness Measurement:** Input fields for recording paint thickness on various car body panels.
 * **Data Persistence:** Form data and image references are saved locally, allowing inspectors to resume incomplete inspections.
 * **API Submission:** Completed inspection forms and associated images are submitted to a backend server.